Use webhooks to be notified automatically and in real-time about events in your Avangate account.

 Set up multiple IPN URLs

 You can set up multiple endpoints for your IPN notifications, for scenarios in which you have multiple Internal System that require to receive this information.
-You can set up to 3 URLs for each notification type, and you can particularize the IPN / LCN triggers for each endpoint.
+You can set up to 3 URLs for your notifications.

 To add multiple endpoints, navigate to the IPN settings tab and click New IPN configuration.